chaimtime/chaimtime.github.io/_posts/2020-09-24-generator.markdown

 tag:
 - Home Projects
 - Electrical
-star: true
 category: blog
-author: chaimcohen
+author: Chaim
-description: Creating a quasi-permanent whole house generator
+description: Installing a generator to my panel box using a power inlet
 ---

 # The Project